LeetLLM

 DatasetWhat it emphasizedWhy people still cite it

 Before using expensive neural models to classify text, basic heuristic filters drop the lowest-signal material from web crawls.
-As seen in foundational datasets like C4 (Colossal Clean Crawled Corpus)[6], these simple rules act as a highly efficient first line of defense.
+As seen in foundational datasets like C4 (Colossal Clean Crawled Corpus)[6]Reference 6Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer.https://arxiv.org/abs/1910.10683, these simple rules act as a highly efficient first line of defense.

-The snippet below demonstrates how these basic rules are implemented in practice.
+The snippet below implements those basic rules.
 It takes a single document as input and returns True only if the document passes all checks.

 first-quality-gate-heuristic-filtering.py